cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 - Defacing of the website.
 Attackers may even substitute their own version of the website where current or potential customers sign in.
 The organization could lose credibility or even potential customers.

 {{% alert title="Tools" color="primary" %}}
-During this testing phase, pentesters use multiple vulnerability scanning tools, such as:
+During this testing phase, pentesters use multiple tools, such as:

 - Metasploit
 - Nessus